ppar/trafi-opendata/README.md

 use seeking instead of indexes and take forever to execute.
 To add insult to injury, MongoDB 2.6 can't explain() queries without executing them first.
-MongoDB 3.x seems to have a better explain() feature without this problem.
+MongoDB 3.x would seem to have a better explain() feature without this problem.

-I will branch this project to try out MarialDB/MySQL instead; getting MongoDB to perform with this dataset seems to take a lot more effort.
+For comparison, when imported into a MariaDB/MySQL InnoDB table, with all columns indexed and with shadow "foo_UPPER" columns added (a workaround for of MongoDB's lack of case insensitive indexes), the binary data takes only a "modest" 6 GB on disk.

+### UI
+Currently, the web UI is a mess of JavaScript.
+Some refactoring is needed to make the code maintainable and neat.

 ## Data Set
 Trafi publishes anonymized open data on registered land vehicles, boats and ships.
 This project initially focuses on vehicle data.
 For background, see